Please check this page and these links regularly for updates

 For help completing your safety plans, contact WorkSafe’s Advisory Service, which can help small to medium sized business.
 Book a free visit with an Advisor.

-Developed with Public Health, the new minimum standards require a workplace to:
+The new minimum standards require a workplace to:

 - manage the risks of a person contracting or spreading COVID-19 in the workplace